Jonesville, California

 Jonesville is an unincorporated community in Butte County, California.
 It is situated on Jones Creek, 5 mi east-northeast of Butte Meadows, at an elevation of 5049 feet (1539 m).

+Jonesville was established in the 1860's as a hotel and way station on the Humboldt Wagon Road that connected Chico to silver mines in Idaho and Nevada.
+Traffic on the Humboldt Road declined after the completion of railroads, but Jonesville continued as a successful mountain resort community for vacationers escaping the severe summer heat of the Sacramento Valley.
+The Jonesville Hotel remains standing today and was restored in 2019.